IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 }
 ```
 ### Sample MongoDB Enterprise database instance
-* MongoDB Enterprise takes more time than expected to provision.
-It is always advisible to extend timeouts using timeouts block.
+* MongoDB Enterprise provisioning may require more time than the default timeout.
+A longer timeout value can be set with using the `timeouts` attribute.
 * Please make sure your resources meet minimum requirements of scaling.
 Please refer [docs](https://cloud.ibm.com/docs/databases-for-mongodb?topic=databases-for-mongodb-pricing#scaling-per-member) for more info.
 * `service_endpoints` cannot be updated on this instance.